Embedded questions, or indirect questions, are easy to use when you want to add more variety to your writing.

 A direct question is useful, of course, but there are times you might want to make a change.

 “How long have you known this guy?” she asked.

 “Would you mind telling me how long you’ve known this guy?” she asked.

 “I was wondering how long you’ve known this guy,” she said.

-You only need to use a little imagination when you want to transform a direct question into an embedded form.
+You only need to use a little imagination to transform a direct question into an embedded form.